rimutaka/onprem2az-elastic-query/AzurePoolCrossDbGenerator/ReadMe.md

 This utility generates a set of scripts to enable existing MS SQL DBs to perform cross-DB write queries from stored procedures with minimal changes.

-Use the following format: AzurePoolCrossDbGenerator [command] [config file name (use absolute path)]
+Use the following format: azpm `command` [-t `template file name or replacement pattern`] [-c `config file name`] [-g `full path to grep file`].

 ## Commands

-* `init` - generates blank config files and copies script templates to the current folder
+* `init` - generates blank config files in `/config` folder and copies script templates to `/templates`.
-* `config` - generates `TablesConfig.json` from `config.json` to establish links between DBs
+* `config` - generates secondary config files from `config.json` to establish links between DBs.
 * `key` - generates *CREATE MASTER KEY* statements
 * `source` - generates *CREATE EXTERNAL DATA SOURCE* statements
-* `template template_name` - generates a script using specified template.
+* `template -t ... -c ...` - generates a script using specified template.
 Accepts a file name from *templates* sub-folder or a fully-qualified file name.
-* `sqlcmd path_to_folder` - prepare a batch file for executing all files in the specified directory with *SqlCmd* utility.
-Omit the path to process all subdirectories under `script`.
+* `sqlcmd -d path_to_folder` - prepare a PowerShell script for executing all *.sql* files in the specified directory with *SqlCmd* utility.
+Non-recursive.
+Optional param:  *-c path to some version of config.json*.
-* `selfref path_to_grep.txt` - removes all DB self-references and prepares a batch file for executing modified files with *SqlCmd* utility.
+* `replace path_to_grep.txt` - removes all DB self-references and prepares a batch file for executing modified files with *SqlCmd* utility.
 * `insertref path_to_grep.txt` - converts 3-part names to a single mirror table name following *INSERT INTO* in all *.sql* files under the path of the 2nd param.

-**IMPORTANT**: Existing files are never overwritten.
+**IMPORTANT**: Existing config or script files in subfolders are never overwritten.
+Delete the files you want to replace before running a command.
+On the contrary, `replace` command updates existing .sql files in DB folders.

 ### Parameters
 * `template_name` - name of the file inside `./templates` folder